OER Identification and Adoption Process

 - Don't be afraid to call in reinforcements here!
 Your Librarians would be happy to help you search or provide suggestions on the best places to look.

-- Evaluate each option.
+Evaluate each option.

 - Remember, you're not alone!
 Your Academic Excellence and Development team is a great resource for this stage of the process.

-- Get necessary approvals, integrate the text into your course, and then share the open resource(s) with your students.
+Get necessary approvals, integrate the text into your course, and then share the open resource(s) with your students.

-Steps are quoted from the Open Textbook Adoption Worksheet, developed by Dr. Judy Baker, former director of the the Community College Consortium for Open Educational Resources.
+Steps are adapted from the Open Textbook Adoption Worksheet, developed by Dr. Judy Baker, former director of the the Community College Consortium for Open Educational Resources.
 It is licensed under the Creative Commons Attribution 3.0 license.
 Additional resources and examples can be found at http://cnx.org/content/m15767/latest/